CtrlK

 Completeness

-Clearly answers both 'what' (creating, listing, running, updating, deleting Databricks Jobs, scheduling, notifications) and 'when' with explicit numbered trigger conditions and a clear 'Use this skill proactively for ANY Databricks Jobs task' directive.
+Clearly answers both 'what' (creating, listing, running, updating, deleting Databricks Jobs, scheduling, notifications) and 'when' with explicit trigger phrases enumerated in a numbered list.
+The 'Use this skill proactively for ANY Databricks Jobs task' serves as a clear when-clause.

 3 / 3